 Orla Fagan with the U.N.
-Office for the Coordination of Humanitarian Affairs in the Philippines said it will take a "concerted effort" to reach the world body's fundraising goal.
+Office for the Coordination of Humanitarian Affairs in the Philippines tells VOA it will take a "concerted effort" to reach the world body's fundraising goal.

 "It is 37 percent funded and 63 percent unmet.
-And that's for the immediate life-saving [needs], and has nothing to do with the long-term or any development that might need to come at a later stage," Fagan explained.
+And that's for the immediate life-saving (needs), and has nothing to do with the long-term or any development that might need to come at a later stage."